-The Director of the New Mexico Department of Agriculture is delegated as a member of the Water Quality Control Commission.
+The Director of the New Mexico Department of Agriculture is delegated as a member of the WQCC.
 No other applicable responsibilities pertaining to this WQMP/CPP have been identified.

-Soil and Water Conservation Commission
+New Mexico Soil and Water Conservation Commission

-No applicable responsibilities pertaining to this WQMP/CPP have been identified.
+The Chair of the New Mexico Soil and Water Conservation Commission is delegated as a member of the WQCC.
+No other applicable responsibilities pertaining to this WQMP/CPP have been identified.

-Bureau of Geology and Mineral Resources at the New Mexico Institute of Mining and Technology
+New Mexico Bureau of Geology and Mineral Resources at the New Mexico Institute of Mining and Technology